-It is a great way to learn about nature, the animals roaming our country, the changes in the seasons and how this affects our wildlife.
-For those that enjoy all of the above and would like to get involved themselves, there are plenty of ways to get started and encourage local wildlife into your garden, giving you the perfect opportunities to observe them up close.
+While it's a great way to learn about nature, the animals roaming the UK and the changes in the seasons, you can do much more than experience it through the screen.
+There are plenty of ways to get started and encourage local wildlife into your garden, giving you the perfect opportunities to observe them up close.

 Many of the following ideas can be applied in a garden, small or large and some even on a balcony.
 The main aim is to create an inviting home for animals whose habits are decreasing.

 A warm and safe place for hedgehogs to hibernate over winter is essential to their survival.
 It will need to be secure and sturdy to avoid any unwanted visits from badgers and foxes.
 Premade hedgehog boxes can be bought, or you can get stuck in and make one to a similar design.

 A wooden box or crate made from sustainable sources can be used or home built.
 A tunnel to the entrance can also be made to make it more inviting and provide more protection, this can be made from untreated wood or bricks.